joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Marked Queen

+2025-06-07 Unbelievably she is still there, I need to be more careful because she is just wandering around in the box not on a frame where you would expect.

 2025-05-30 Died out, no one home.
 If [Bella]({{ site.baseurl }}/queens/2025-bella.html) is laying next week, remove the Snelgrove board and feed.

 2025-05-23 Still alive with a few workers supporting her.
 I opened the door to brood box below so workers could easily move from [Bella]({{ site.baseurl }}/queens/2025-bella.html) so they can support her.